lensvol/intellij-blackconnect/README.md

 ## Installation

+There are several ways to do this:

+* Install stable version from [JetBrains Plugins Repository](https://plugins.jetbrains.com/plugin/14321-blackconnect)
+* Be brave and try out "early access preview" version:
+  * Open *"Preferences"*
+  * Select *"Plugins"* tab
+  * Click on the gear icon and choose *"Manage plugin repositories"*
+  * Add [https://plugins.jetbrains.com/plugins/eap/14321](https://plugins.jetbrains.com/plugins/eap/14321) to the list of repositories
+  * Find **BlackConnect** in the Marketplace, version should have suffix *"EAP-[timestamp]"*
-Install it from [JetBrains Plugins Repository](https://plugins.jetbrains.com/plugin/14321-blackconnect) or build from the source code:
+* ...or just compile it straight from the source code:

-1. Open this project in IDEA.
+  * Open this project in IDEA.
-2. Open _Gradle_ side tab and run `buildPlugin` task.
+  * Open _Gradle_ side tab and run `buildPlugin` task.
-3. After project is built, open PyCharm.
+  * After project is built, open your favorite IDEA-based IDE.
-4. In **Preferences** window, choose *Plugins* pane and click on the gear icon.
+  * In **Preferences** window, choose *Plugins* pane and click on the gear icon.
-5. Choose `Install Plugin from Disk` and point it to *intellij-blackconnect.jar* in the `build/libs` directory.
+  * Choose `Install Plugin from Disk` and point it to ZIP file in the `build/distributions` directory.
-6. Enjoy!

 ## TODOs